remotestorage/website/README.md

 ### Running

+Run the following command to build the static site to `/_site` and make it accessible at
+<a href="http://localhost:4000" target="_blank">http://localhost:4000</a>.
+Changes to `.md` files should be visible automatically without refreshing.

 ```
 bundle exec jekyll serve
 ```

-Run the following command to build the static site to `/_site` and make it accessible at <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>.
-Changes to `.md` files will be visible automatically without refreshing.

-Note: If you have npm, a shorter command can be `npm start`.

 ### Deployment

-Deploying to production can be done by pushing a 5apps Deploy Git remote.
-Please ask someone for access, in case you want to be able to run those deployments.
+The `master` branch is automatically built and deployed to GitHub Pages.